ModouLaminJagne/alx-system_engineering-devops/0x02-shell_redirections/README.md

 script 8\n
  Write a script that writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it should be overwritten.
 If the file ls_cwd_content does not exist, create it.\n script 9\n
- Writes a script that duplicates the last line of the file iacta
+ Writes a script that duplicates the last line of the file iacta\n script 10\n
+ Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.\n